-- DiffExp A CCD-level Exposure that is the difference between the CalExp and a template coadd, in the coordinate system of the CalExp.
-It may have the same PSF as the CalExp (if traditional PSF matching is used) or its own PSF model (if the difference image is decorrelated14 after matching). - DIASource A SourceCatalog containing sources detected and measured on the DiffExp images. - ConstantPSFCoadd A coadd data product (Exposure or subclass thereof) with a constant, predefined PSF. - DeepCoadd A coadd data product built to emphasize depth at the possible expense of seeing. - BestSeeingCoadd A coadd data product built to emphasize image quality at the possible expense of depth.
-Depending on the algorithm used, this may be the same as DeepCoadd. - ShortPeriodCoadd A coadd data product built from exposures in a short range of epochs, such as a year, rather than the full survey.
+DiffExp A CCD-level Exposure that is the difference between the CalExp and a template coadd, in the coordinate system of the CalExp.
+It may have the same PSF as the CalExp (if traditional PSF matching is used) or its own PSF model (if the difference image is decorrelated after matching).

+DIASource A SourceCatalog containing sources detected and measured on the DiffExp images.

+ConstantPSFCoadd A coadd data product (Exposure or subclass thereof) with a constant, predefined PSF.

+DeepCoadd A coadd data product built to emphasize depth at the possible expense of seeing.

+BestSeeingCoadd A coadd data product built to emphasize image quality at the possible expense of depth.
+Depending on the algorithm used, this may be the same as DeepCoadd.

+ShortPeriodCoadd A coadd data product built from exposures in a short range of epochs, such as a year, rather than the full survey.
 Aside from the cut on epoch range, this would use the same filter as DeepCoadd.

+Ī Note: L Add link to technote.

-14Decorrelated images refer here to a technique for convolving images by the transpose of the PSF, summing or differencing them, and then deconvolving the transpose of the effective PSF of the resulting image.
+&lt;sup>14Decorrelated images refer here to a technique for convolving images by the transpose of the PSF, summing or differencing them, and then deconvolving the transpose of the effective PSF of the resulting image.
 See DMTN-015 for more information.